celestiaorg/celestia-app/docs/architecture/adr-014-versioned-namespaces.md

 | Namespace Version | 1 | the version of the namespace ID |
 | Namespace ID | 8 if Namespace Version=0, 32 if Namespace Version=1 | namespace ID of the share |

-For example, consider the scenario where at mainnet launch blobs are layed out according to the existing non-interactive default rules.
+For example, consider the scenario where at mainnet launch blobs are laid out according to the existing non-interactive default rules.
 In this scenario, blobs always start at an index aligned with the `BlobMinSquareSize`.
 The only supported namespace ID is `0`.
 At some point in the future, if we introduce new non-interactive default rules (e.g. [celestia-app#1161](https://github.com/celestiaorg/celestia-app/pull/1161)), we may also expand the range of available namespaces to include namespaces that start with a leading `0` or `1` byte.
 Users may opt in to using the new non-interactive default rules by submitting PFB transactions with a namespace ID version of `1`.

 - When the namespace starts with `0`, all blobs in the namespace conform to the previous set of non-interactive default rules.
 - When a namespace starts with `1`, all blobs in the namespace conform to the new set of non-interactive default rules.